FedVideoMAE: Efficient Privacy-Preserving Federated Video Moderation: Experiments

 Table~\ref{tab:ablation} summarizes the isolated effects of DP-SGD and secure aggregation.
-Secure aggregation alone incurs minimal accuracy cost (74.25\% vs.\ 77.25\%), indicating that SA is effectively utility-neutral.
+Secure aggregation alone incurs only a small accuracy cost (74.25\% vs.\ 77.25\%), indicating that SA is close to utility-neutral in this setting.
 DP-SGD is the primary contributor to privacy-induced regularization, and combining SA with DP-SGD yields nearly identical results to DP-only training.
-This confirms that SA provides additional privacy protection without sacrificing performance.
+This confirms that SA adds protocol-level protection without materially changing optimization behavior.
+The ablation matters because it disentangles \emph{where} the utility loss originates.
+SA changes what the server can inspect, but does not directly perturb the optimization trajectory.
+DP-SGD, by contrast, explicitly modifies the client update through clipping and noise injection, so it is expected to dominate the privacy--utility cost.
+Our results follow that pattern closely: the gap between DP-only and DP+SA is small, while the gap between no-DP and DP-enabled settings is large.

-\textbf{Interpretation and Implications.} Rather than a limitation, these observations validate the importance of understanding DP-SGD through an SNR-centric perspective.
-Our effective SNR metric provides a principled explanation for why DP-SGD behaves differently in video-based federated settings compared to large-scale image or text datasets.
-It also suggests clear design principles for future privacy-preserving video learning systems, such as: (i) increasing local dataset size ($n > 100$ videos per client), (ii) allocating a larger trainable parameter budget (5--10\%), or (iii) employing adaptive clipping or noise scheduling.
+\textbf{Interpretation and Implications.} Rather than treating these observations as an isolated limitation, we interpret them as evidence that DP-SGD in video FL must be understood through signal strength.
+Our effective-SNR metric helps explain why DP-SGD behaves differently in video-based federated settings than in large-scale image or text datasets.
+It also suggests concrete design directions for future privacy-preserving video learning systems: increase local dataset size ($n > 100$ videos per client), allocate a larger trainable parameter budget (5--10\%), start from stronger pretrained backbones, or employ adaptive clipping and noise scheduling.
+In other words, the path to better private video FL is not simply to choose a larger $\varepsilon$; it is to increase the usable signal available to the trainable parameters.

-Crucially, even under this challenging small-scale regime, our system maintains stable convergence and produces meaningful representations, demonstrating the robustness of our parameter-efficient FL pipeline under strict privacy constraints.
+Even in this challenging small-scale regime, the system maintains stable convergence and produces meaningful representations, demonstrating that parameter-efficient FL remains viable under strict privacy constraints.